View

 So how do you find that sweet spot?
 Begin with keyword research.
 Use SEO tools to discover what your target audience is searching for and identify relevant broad keywords that pertain to your business or industry.
 Remember, your goal here isn’t just to pick any popular keyword, but one that genuinely reflects what you do or what you offer.

 Now that you've identified a central keyword, it's time to build around it.
 Identify subtopics that are directly related to your central topic.
 These should be narrower but still popular among your target audience.
-You can use tools such as Google's "People Also Ask" feature, related search suggestions, or even online forums to see what questions people are asking about your central topic.
+You can use tools such as Google's "People Also Ask" feature, related search suggestions or even online forums to see what questions people are asking about your central topic.

 Combining Relevance and Reach in Topic Selection